New Patient Appointments

 For more chronic concerns, it can often take longer to see significant progress.
 This varies a lot based on what caused the concern, what other treatments you’re doing, your current workload/stress level/lifestyle/etc. Generally, I tell people that the goal for chronic concerns is to see progress within 4-6 weekly visits, and then we will space visits out to every other week, then spaced out further after that.
 Progress can be faster if people are able to change aspects of their life.
 If not, we may work towards finding a comfortable baseline of improvement, but may not see full results (the classic "nothing changes if nothing changes").
 Sometimes we are just looking for a way to deal with our current situation a bit better, and that’s a completely valid treatment goal!

-• I am a Licensed Acupuncturist (LAc) with a Master of Acupuncture degree.
+I am a Licensed Acupuncturist (LAc) with a Master of Acupuncture degree.
 My license is though the Iowa Board of Medicine (IA-127).
 I am also a Diplomate of Acupuncture (NCCAOM), which means I passed 3 national board exams, and am Clean Needle Technique certified.
 I have practiced acupuncture in various clinical settings, including community and private clinics, and in inpatient hospital settings.
+I also have additional training in health coaching, Western herbalism, massage therapy, and other hands-on healing modalities.

-I also have additional training in Western herbalism, massage therapy, and more.
-You can read more about my background and training on my About page.
+You can read more about my background and training on my About page!

 General Questions